-These units are equipped with a 24v indicator light mounted on side of unit that displays the current status of the filter (see Figure 36 on page 24).
+These units are equipped with a 24v indicator light mounted on side of unit that displays the current status of the filter (see Figure 36).
 When the light is on, the filter needs to be replaced.
 Once the filter(s) has been changed, the indicator light will turn off.